 Lay the door face down on a flat surface.
 Remove the glass retainers and screws.
 Apply the gasket material to the face of the new glass.
 Lay the glass into the door, making sure that the glass is contained within the channels and raised areas of the door itself.
-Lay

-Retainers and screws
+Lay the glass retainers into position and install the screws.
+Tighten each screw evenly to avoid making any stress points.